kashfay110/stock-market-python/README.md

 ## File Locations:
 ### Dataset:
-- All datasets used are in the **dataset** directory, sorted by sector name.
+- All datasets used are in the **'dataset'** directory, sorted by sector name.
 The top 10 stocks from each sector at the time were used.

 ### Results:
-- Raw results for LR and SVR are in the **results/Sectors** directory, sorted by sector name.
-Results for 'FB' and 'AML' are present in the **results** directory.
+- Raw results for LR and SVR are in the **'results/Sectors'** directory, sorted by sector name.
+Results for 'FB' and 'AML' are present in the **'results'** directory.
-- Raw results for ANN are in the **results-ann/Sectors** directory, sorted by sector name.
+- Raw results for ANN are in the **'results-ann/Sectors'** directory, sorted by sector name.
 - Raw sorted results for everything, as well as some manipulation of results, are in the Excel workbook named **'All Results Final.xlsx'**.
 Each sector has its own sheet in the workbook.

 ### Python Scripts: